Birth of Canada Road Trip (May 2026)

 In the evening, a couple of us took a walk along the Rideau River – a chance to see a different side of Ottawa.

 Click an image to enlarge.
-Clockwise from top left: the Ottawa River; Joseph making art; vandals making art; Canada Goose on the Ottawa River.
+Clockwise from top left: the Rideau River; Joseph making art; vandals making art; Canada Goose on the Rideau River.

 Canadian Aviation and Space Museum

 8 May (Friday): As the CWM visit had taken all day Thursday, we stopped at the Canadian Aviation and Space Museum on our way out of Ottawa.
-This was well worth the morning we spent there.
+This was well worth the visit.
 The collection filled a positively huge hanger and included almost every significant aircraft in Canada’s history.
 Standouts were a good selection of extremely rare original WWI aircraft, and the only surviving bits of the iconic Avro Arrow (a nose cone and wing section).

 Click an image to enlarge.
 Clockwise from top left: the Aviation and Space Museum; a beautifully restored WWI Fokker DVII; Bleriot engine from 1911; Napier Sabre engine from 1944; WWII went from biplanes to jets – Swordfish torpedo bomber and Heinkel He 162 "People's Fighter"; Hurricane, Spitfire, and Lancaster (the Canadian trifecta); all that remains of the Avro Arrow project.